Investing in Impact.

 Dr. Marny Dunlap, Oklahoma’s State Medical Director, provides further direction to the program and advocates about the importance of fostering a love of reading and strengthening parental engagement in the existing healthcare infrastructure, thus bridging the intersection between health and education.

-Reach Out and Read Oklahoma’s Program Specialist, Amanda Bueno, maintains regular contact with sites to develop relationships with clinical and administrative staff in order to deliver ongoing programmatic support and identify additional needs.
-By assessing programs’ adherence to the evidence-based program model, Bueno creates and implements technical assistance plans to support programs’ efforts to reach a higher level of program quality.
+Reach Out and Read Oklahoma’s Program Specialist, Shannon Ross maintains regular contact with sites to develop relationships with clinical and administrative staff in order to deliver ongoing programmatic support and identify additional needs.
+By assessing programs’ adherence to the evidence-based program model, she creates and implements technical assistance plans to support programs’ efforts to reach a higher level of program quality.

 Our impact is significant and made possible through the hundreds of medical clinicians and staff across the state who implement our early school intervention voluntarily to the children and families under their care.